MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-forms/auth.md

   * ExecutableOrStartPageIsRequired: checked
   All other fields can be left blank.

 You can now build and run the application.
-When it runs, the login process will be triggered prior to the list of items being displayed.
+When it runs, the sign-in process will be triggered prior to the list of items being displayed.

 ## Test the app

-From the **Run** menu, click **Run app** to start the app.
-You will be prompted for a Microsoft account.
-When you are successfully signed in, the app should run as before without errors.
+From the **Run** menu, press **Run app** to start the app.
+You'll be prompted for a Microsoft account.
+When you're signed in, the app should run as before without errors.

 [!INCLUDE (../../includes/quickstart-clean-up.md)]